auralangco/aura/docs/data.md

 ### Local Scopes

 The `=` operator binds data to a name in local scopes (function bodies).
 This kind of binding can be redefined (only if the name doesn't conflict with a globally bound one).

+Can be also used for bind destructure using the same patterns defined in [branching](./types/branching.md#patterns)